Europe, Iceland

 Driving into nowhere

-Having only two days, I asked travellers who had visited Iceland before and their advice was, get out of Rejkavic immediately, rent a car at the airport and see Jökulsarion, a bluesih lagoon dotted with icebergs, and or the Golden Circle.
+Having only two days, I asked travellers who had visited Iceland before and their advice was “get out of Reykjavik immediately, rent a car at the airport and see Jökulsarion, a bluesih lagoon dotted with icebergs, and or the Golden Circle”.

 Zurich Airport Capsula Hotel for 120 US

 So I drive off, not knowing where to.
-There are not many roads leading aways from the airport, since it is at the very east of the Island.
-Since I wanted to avoiding Rejkavic I had to go south, and by sheer luck discovered the Blue Lagoon, for € 110 you can swim in the warm water, sipping a drink.
-Needless to say that you need a reservation, which I did not have, so after taking plenty of photo I continued.
+There are not many roads leading away from the airport, which is at the very east of the island.
+Since I wanted to avoid Reykjavik I had to go south, and by sheer luck discovered the Blue Lagoon, for € 110 you can swim in the warm water, sipping a drink.
+Needless to say that you need a reservation, which I did not have, so after taking plenty of photos I continued, aimlessly.

-Running into this scenic place so soon and by accident, led me to the false impression that these natural wonders are waiting behind every curve.
+Running into such a scenic place like the Blue Lagoon so soon and by accident, led me to the false impression that these natural wonders are waiting behind every curve.
 So wrong.
-It started raining, fog settled in, there was nothing up rocks with green grads in between, for hours.
+It started raining, fog settled in, for hours I passed nothing but rocks partially covered with patches of green.
 I had not eaten since dinner on the plane, but even restaurants where nowhere to be seen.
 I was getting dizzy and almost nauseous, still I kept going.
-On the map: the area around “my loop” – black Lines, is what I covered on that afternoon.

 Scenery for hours driving south of the airport and west in a loop